LucaRocci/InfoSense/preditco-frontend/README.md

 - Bootstrap; used to create a base for our ui/ux
 - Chart.js; used to create charts with our data
 - gsap; used to create animation with some components
+- swiper; uset to create personal carousel

 ---
 <br>

 # Language
-Our project is written in Typescript and sass
+Our project is written in HTML, Typescript and sass